MRU-F2025-COMP3504/3504-term-project-visible/docs/dev-guide.md

   This file is only for your machine, and should not be added to the repository.
 The password can be anything you want.

+- The front-end application utilizes https, so you will need to create local dev certificates.
+From the `visible` directory, run the following command:

+        dotnet dev-certs https --export-path secrets/visible.client.pem --format Pem --no-password

 - Once you have created the file, start the Docker containers by running the following command:

-        docker-compose up --build
+        docker compose up --build --watch

 - **Note:** If you've previously built the project and have made changes, run the following commands:

-        docker-compose down
+        docker compose down
-        docker-compose up --build
+        docker compose up --build --watch

 - You should now be able to view the local instance of the project.
-  Visit http://localhost:8080 in your browser to see the result.
+  Visit http://localhost:5173 in your browser to see the result.

 ## Front End Developement
 This project uses **npm** (node package manager) to manage dependencies required by front-end components.